 - As you do not have much fat on your body due to your slender frame, it means that the moment you start putting on any weight, especially in your tummy area, it will begin to show.

 6. The wrong date

 - It is possible that your doctor calculated your pregnancy age wrong, which could be due to some reasons, and often as a result of a wrong menstrual cycle date.
 If you were not planning to get pregnant or were not sure about the date when you had your last menstrual cycle, it would render the doctor’s calculation about your menstrual cycle incorrect.
 It means that even though your doctor may give you an indication of how far you are in your pregnancy, you are probably a little ahead already, without even knowing so.

 - In case you think this could be a possibility, you can speak to your doctor about it.
-Your doctor will most likely suggest you get an ultrasound examination done to help check the size of your uterus.
-It will also help your doctor to assess the right gestational age.
+Your doctor will most likely suggest you get an ultrasound examination done to assess your right gestational age.
 Once your doctor assesses the correct date, he can offer the relevant support at the right time.